Sgitario/sgitario.github.io/_posts/2022-06-23-deploy-to-maven-central-from-github-actions.md

 At this point, we should have:
 - our OSSRH user,
 - our OSSRH JIRA ticket should have been resolved
-- the `.github/release/maven-settings.xml.gpg` file created with our OSSRH user credentials
 - the `pom.xml` file properly updated

 Let's now add the GitHub Release workflow that will do the actual release!